mm80843/T3.5/docs/Benef/PBN__Benef_647.md

 # __Improved continuity of essential services__

-## Name of the Benefit

-By adopting a resilient approach, critical infrastructure can maintain the delivery of essential services even during unpredictable events, ensuring the continuity of operations.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in critical infrastructure benefit from increased asset value as their infrastructure is able to withstand and continue functioning during black swan events.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_697.md)